 We are all looking for ways to improve our garden and the addition of a garden shed can help, however, the choice of material can make a difference.
 In my bias view, as a garden shed manufacturer, a wooden shed is the best for being in harmony with the garden.
 Logically this is hard to dispute as timber is a natural product and many gardens will have trees already growing in them.

-Wood sits at home in the garden, it just feel right.
-The touch and feel of wood is appealing and this is why it is loved.
-In Scandinavian countries you will find the same love, maybe even more, for their trees and their eco-friendly powers.
+Wood sits at home in the garden, it just feels right.
+The touch and feel of wood are appealing and this is why it is loved.
+In Scandinavian countries, you will find the same love, maybe even more, for their trees and their eco-friendly powers.

 Having said that about wooden garden sheds there are other choices which garden owners can consider such as metal sheds, as well as plastic and concrete buildings.
-Each have different qualities and will meet many people needs.
+Each has different qualities and will meet many people needs.
 The metal shed does not require any treating of the materials as these are normally made from galvanised steel.
-Always ensure you buy a shed made from hot dipped galvanised steel and not the cheaper electro plated metal.
-This will pay off in the long run as the hot dipped steel is vastly superior and not always very much more expensive.
+Always ensure you buy a shed made from hot dipped galvanised steel and not the cheaper electroplated metal.
+This will pay off in the long run as the hot-dipped steel is vastly superior and not always very much more expensive.

-Plastic shed again don't need any maintenance with the exception of an occasional wash down.
+Plastic shed again doesn’t need any maintenance with the exception of an occasional wash down.
 Concrete garden sheds are very robust but some of them can look a little utilitarian.
-Always try to buy one with a 10 year guarantee as this will give you long term peace of mind.
+Always try to buy one with a 10-year guarantee as this will give you long term peace of mind.

 At the end of the day that is how all businesses should be – i.e. They remember who is the customer and that they are in business to serve the customer and not the other way round.